VincyZed/SideQick/README.md

 <br>

 # Building SideQick
+If you want to build SideQick from source yourself, here's the requirements and necessary steps.
+Otherwise if you just want to download and run the software, please refer to the [Downloads](#downloads) section.

 ## Installing dependencies
 Some dependencies are required to be able to build SideQick.
 First off, on any operating system, you will need to have [CMake](https://cmake.org/download/) installed.